Skip to content

 The 21.1% speedup is a ceiling, not an average.
 Several conditions flip the trade-off:

-Implication for Architecture
+Implication for architecture

-Parallel agent architectures should:
+Parallel agent architectures should do four things:

-2. Use observation-driven coordination rather than message passing for parallel subtasks — the coordination overhead difference is decisive
+2. Use observation-driven coordination rather than message passing for parallel subtasks.
+The coordination overhead difference is decisive.

 Key Takeaways